Endava/cats/README.md

 ## Notes on skipped Tests
 You may notice a significant number of tests marked as `skipped`.
 CATS will try to apply all `Fuzzers` to all fields, but this is not always possible.
 For example the `BooleanFieldsFuzzer` cannot be applied to `String` fields.
-This is why that test attempt will me marked as skipped.
+This is why that test attempt will be marked as skipped.
 It was an intentional decision to report also the `skipped` tests in order to show that CATS actually tries all the `Fuzzers` on all the fields/paths/endpoints.

 # Interpreting Results
 After you run it, CATS will produce an execution report in a folder called `cats-report/TIMESTAMP` or `cats-report` depending on the `--timestampReports` argument.
 The folder will be created inside the current folder (if it doesn't exist) and for each run a new subfolder will be created with the `TIMESTAMP` value when the run started.
-This allows to have a history of the runs.
+This allows you to have a history of the runs.
 The report itself is in the `index.html` file, which will contain the following details:

 - filter test runs based on the result: `All`, `Success`, `Warn` and `Error`
-- filter based on the `Fuzzer` so that you can only see the runs only for that specific `Fuzzer`
+- filter based on the `Fuzzer` so that you can only see the runs for that specific `Fuzzer`
 - a summary table with all the test cases with their corresponding path against they were run, and the result
 - ability to click on any test case and get details about the Scenario being executed, Expected Result, Actual result as well as request/response details